Scholarships for Continuing Students

 What do we want?

-You have up to 500 words to tell us about yourself using the following questions to guide you:
+You have up to 3,000 characters to tell us about yourself using the following questions to guide you:

 Why do we ask for this?